springyworks/candlekos/FFT_IMPLEMENTATION_SUMMARY.md

 ### 🎯 **Conclusion**

-This implementation represents a **professional-grade FFT system** that integrates seamlessly with Candle's tensor operations.
-With 87% completion rate and robust architecture, it provides:
+This implementation integrates with Candle's tensor operations.
+With 87% completion rate and a robust architecture, it provides:

-- **Production-ready core functionality** for most FFT use cases
+- Core functionality for most FFT use cases
 - **Comprehensive testing and validation** with proper feature gates
-- **Professional documentation and error handling**
+- Documentation and error handling
 - **High-performance CPU and GPU acceleration**
 - **Clear path to 100% completion** with minor remaining fixes

-The system successfully addresses the original concern about "integrity of scan and FFT implementations the rightway, the candle way" by providing robust, well-tested, feature-gated functionality that protects users from configuration errors while delivering professional-grade signal processing capabilities.
+The system addresses the original concern about "integrity of scan and FFT implementations the right way, the candle way" by providing robust, well-tested, feature-gated functionality that protects users from configuration errors while delivering solid signal processing capabilities.